Pfzuo/pfzuo.github.io/pages/1_homepage.md

 ---

+* Our paper "SMART: A High-Performance Apative Radix Tree for Disaggregated Memory" was accepted by [OSDI'2023](https://www.usenix.org/conference/osdi23).
+Congratulation to Xuchuan!

 * Our paper "ROLEX: A Scalable RDMA-oriented Learned Key-Value Store for Disaggregated Memory Systems" received the [**Best Paper Award** of FAST 2023](https://www.usenix.org/conferences/best-papers?taxonomy_vocabulary_1_tid=&title_1=FAST)!

-* Our two papers "FUSEE: A Fully Memory-Disaggregated Key-Value Store" and "ROLEX: A Scalable RDMA-oriented Learned Key-Value Store for Disaggregated Memory Systems" were accepted by [FAST 2023](https://www.usenix.org/conference/fast23)!
+* Our two papers "FUSEE: A Fully Memory-Disaggregated Key-Value Store" and "ROLEX: A Scalable RDMA-oriented Learned Key-Value Store for Disaggregated Memory Systems" were accepted by [FAST 2023](https://www.usenix.org/conference/fast23).
+Congratulation to Jiacheng and Pengfei!

 * Our paper "uKharon: A Membership Service for Microsecond Applications" was accepted by [USENIX ATC 2022](https://www.usenix.org/conference/atc22/)!

 * Our paper "RACE: One-Sided RDMA-Conscious Extendible Hashing" was accepted by ACM Transactions on Storage as an invited paper!

-* Our paper "FORD: Fast One-sided RDMA-based Distributed Transactions for Disaggregated Persistent Memory" was accepted by [FAST 2022](https://www.usenix.org/conference/fast22)!
+* Our paper "FORD: Fast One-sided RDMA-based Distributed Transactions for Disaggregated Persistent Memory" was accepted by [FAST 2022](https://www.usenix.org/conference/fast22).
+Congratulation to Ming!

-* Our paper "FINEdex: A Fine-grained Learned Index Scheme for Scalable and Concurrent Memory Systems" was accepted by [VLDB 2022](https://vldb.org/2022/)!
+* Our paper "FINEdex: A Fine-grained Learned Index Scheme for Scalable and Concurrent Memory Systems" was accepted by [VLDB 2022](https://vldb.org/2022/).
+Congratulation to Pengfei!

 * Pengfei Zuo was awarded with [2020 ACM China Doctoral Dissertation Award](https://www.acmturc.com/2021/cn/doctoral_thesis_award.html)!
 Only two awardees among all computer disciplines across China were selected to obtain the award every year.